 Having spent time in a solicitor’s office Georgina understands the need for prompt, commercial and client friendly advice and enjoys fostering a close working relationship with instructing solicitors in order to achieve the best results for every client.
 As such she is keen to be involved in litigation from an early stage where clients can benefit from specialist advice on pleadings and litigation strategy to significant commercial gain.

 Prior to joining Chambers Georgina was a Judicial Assistant in the Court of Appeal to Lord Justice Moore-Bick (Vice President) and Lord Justice Irwin where she gained experience in a wide range of employment, civil, commercial, public and international law disputes.
 She also lectured employment & discrimination law at the University of Surrey and tutored constitutional & administrative law and tort law at Kings College London and Queen Mary University of London.
 Additionally, she gained extensive advocacy and advisory experience in employment law as an Employment Caseworker at a Law Centre where she independently ran her own caseload of employment tribunal claims and as a Free Representation Unit volunteer.
 She has completed a stage at the European Court of Human Rights and was also part of the Cambridge Pro Bono Project Team which advised the Inter-American Court of Human Rights on an Advisory Opinion.

-Outside of Chambers Georgina enjoys surfing, tennis, skiing, cycling, guitar, photography and learning to craft the perfect Tiki cocktail.
-She also has a love of live music, festivals and travel, having recently returned from exploring South Africa and Bali.
+Outside of Chambers Georgina enjoys surfing, tennis, skiing, cycling, guitar, photography and mixology.
+She also has a love of live music, festivals and travel.

 LLM (Jesus College Cambridge) specialising in employment, equality, civil liberties & international human rights law